 Learn to get in the right mindset as an entrepreneur in the book, Being Boss: Take Control of Your Work and Live Life on Your Own Terms, by Kathleen Shannon and Emily Thompson.
-In this Tuesday Treat Q&A session, Kathleen Shannon shares what readers can expect, creativity in the business world, inspirational places in Oklahoma, and more.
+In this Creator Conversation Q&A session, Kathleen Shannon shares what readers can expect, creativity in the business world, inspirational places in Oklahoma, and more.
 Kathleen Shannon is a co-founder and partner at Braid Creative located in the Paseo District in OKC.
 She co-hosts the podcast Being Boss which currently has over 4 million downloads.

 What can readers expect to learn with “Being Boss?”

 This book is for creative entrepreneurs, freelancers, or aspiring side-hustlers who are wanting to quit their day job.
 In it we’re sharing our own insights, experience, and tactics for making money doing what you love and living life on your own terms.
 We break it down into a few foundational pillars:

 MINDSET: You can’t be boss if you aren’t in the right frame of mind.
 The challenges we tackle when it comes to creating a career and life that are fulfilling require the right mindset: confidence in who you are and the decisions you make, a will to seek out motivation and inspiration, committing to setting and working towards big ass goals, trusting yourself and showing up to do the work, knowing and practicing your values, remaining positive, and tackling fear and your own inner critic.